What is an EHCP?

 Can I make a request for a particular school?

-The child’s parents or the young person can make representations about the draft plan including requesting that it name a particular school in Section I. Where a particular school is requested the local authority must name the school in the EHC plan unless the school would be unsuitable for the age, ability, aptitude or special educational needs of the child, or the child’s attendance at the requested school would be incompatible with the efficient education of others (which may be the case if the school is full and says they do not have enough space for another child), or the efficient use of resources (for example if the local authority consider there is another school that can meet your child’s needs which does not cost as much).
+The child’s parents or the young person can make representations about the draft plan including requesting that it names a particular school in Section I. Where a particular school is requested, under Section 39(4) Children and Families Act 2014, the local authority must name the school in the EHC plan unless the school would be unsuitable for the age, ability, aptitude or special educational needs of the child, or the child’s attendance at the requested school would be incompatible with the efficient education of others or the efficient use of resources.
+This does not apply to independent schools.

-Once a school is named in an EHCP the school or institution has a duty to admit the child or young person.
 If the local authority does not name the school that the young person/child’s parents would like, they can appeal to the Tribunal.
-Any appeal challening a school placement will likely also challenge the needs and provison set out in the plan, to show why the school names is unsuitable.
+Any appeal challenging a school placement will likely also challenge the needs and provision set out in the plan, to show why the school names is unsuitable.

 What does it mean if I am granted an EHCP?